Lime Web Components API Documentation - v6.24.0

 • cycle, saved rules reference each other in a loop.

-• missing-slot, the primitive reads a slot the caller didn't list in available.
+• missing-slot, the primitive reads a context key the caller didn't list in available.

 • args-on-saved-rule, a ref to a saved rule carries args, which are ignored.
 Flagged so the author can clean it up.